Whenever I walk on this road that supplies access to Trestle Creek and Parker Creek Falls I always find something new to photograph.

 Variegated Meadowhawk Dragonfly ♂ (Sympetrum corruptum) - September

-Large Flathead Pine Heartwood Borer Beetle (Chalcophora virginiensis) - July
+Western Sculptured Pine Borer (Chalcophora angulicollis) - July

-As the name implies, this is a pest harmful to conifers.
+As the name implies, this is a beetle harmful to conifers.

 When it flew towards me I swatted it down with my camera.
 Unknown if it was random chance or if they are aggressive.